Medication Search - Chlorpromazine Hydrochloride Injection

 This medication is available as a 25 mg/mL intramuscular injection.

-How should I use the Chlorpromazine Hydrochloride Injection medication?
+How should I use Chlorpromazine Hydrochloride Injection?

 Adult dosage: The recommended adult dose of chlorpromazine for psychosis varies from 25 mg to 75 mg daily divided into 2 to 4 doses.
 It may take some time (weeks or months) to show the full effect of this medication.
 The usual maximum recommended daily dose of chlorpromazine is 1,000 mg.